Stop text copy

 You said you will be seeing stream 4.
 Are you curious?

-But you had to get to really
+But you had to get to really bad place to get there?

-I didn’t trust the system that’s how I felt, and it’s so hard to
+I didn’t trust the system that’s how I felt, and it’s so hard to explain, at least you have something concrete with diagnosis, how can you explain, it’s so hard to explain

-to explain to me as well, he describes how hard it has been to explain himself
+Not only does he find it hard to explain to me as well, he describes how hard it has been to explain himself to other service providers including Centrelink, and laments the lack of connectedness between social supports supposed to be there for people in crisis.

 Symbolic violence